DefinitionThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-Familial predisposition is to be assumed.
+Familial predisposition can be assumed.
 Possible autosomal dominant mode of inheritance.
-In a high percentage of cases, the disease was not inherited in seb.
-Warts 1 or 2 mutations (FGFR3-, PIK3CA-, KRAS-, HRAS- (see below Ras), EGFR-, AKT1-oncogene see below) were found in a high percentage of cases. growth factors) in the major oncogenes of carcinoma induction.
+In a high percentage seb.
+Warts 1 or even 2 mutations (FGFR3-, PIK3CA-, KRAS-, HRAS- (see below Ras), EGFR-, AKT1-Oncogene see below.
+Growth factors) have been demonstrated in the major oncogenes of carcinoma induction.
 The question why development of malignancy is practically excluded remains unanswered at present.

 ManifestationThis section has been translated automatically.

 Occurring mainly in older age.
 Rarely seen in individuals < 30 years of age.